Anathema-Odious/Neophyte_Quad/README.md

 # Neophyte_Quad

-This is an intial repo for our begginer quad project.
+This is an intial repo for our beginner quad project.